 So can we just stop?
 Right here, right now.
 Like so many things, it starts with you.
 One person, deciding they will make a change.
 Sure, it may not change the world, but since when did generating a little more kindness in your world become a bad thing?
 Be supportive of each other instead of tearing each other down.
 If someone is excited about losing weight, celebrate with them.
 If someone is excited about gaining weight, join them in their happy dance.
 If they're feeling down on themselves, give them words of encouragement.
 If they hate on themselves, give them the good swift kick they need to knock that off.

 Now, I'm not saying encourage unhealthy behavior.
-Obesity really is a problem.
+We, as Americans, have an incredibly wide variety of unhealthy lifestyles.
 But there are all kinds of unhealthy.
 I can guarantee you that at 5'7" and 210 lbs, I'm in better health then several skinny people I know.
 My blood pressure is good.
 I'm not diabetic.
 All my numbers are good, except that pesky one on the scale.
 Should I be working to change it?
 Probably.
 My joints probably aren't big fans of having to lug around all that weight, but I refuse to get on the self-hate train.
 I definitely refuse to let that hatred become my motivation to change.
 Change fueled by hatred never led anywhere good.
 Rather, if and when I do decide to change, it will be because I love myself and want to be my best me for as long as possible.